-prescribed fire: A fire ignited by management to meet specific objectives (Helms et al, The Dictionary of Forestry, Society of American Foresters, 1998).
+prescribed burn: A fire intentionally ignited by management in accordance with applicable laws, policies, and regulations to meet specific objectives (Helms, et al., The Dictionary of Forestry, Society of American Foresters, 2018).

-qualified contractor: Forest contractors who have completed recommended certification, licensing, training or education programs offered in their respective states.

-qualified natural resource professional: A person who by training and experience can make forest management recommendations.
+qualified contractor: Forest contractors who have completed recommended certification, licensing, training or education programs offered in their respective states. qualified natural resource professional: A person who by training and experience can make forest management recommendations.
 Examples include foresters, soil scientists, hydrologists, forest engineers, forest ecologists, fishery and wildlife biologists or technically trained specialists in such fields.

 qualified ATFS inspector: A qualified natural resource professional who has completed ATFS- required training for certifying forested properties and is eligible to inspect properties on behalf of ATFS.
-ATFS requires all trained inspectors meet approved eligibility requirements.
+ATFS requires all trained inspectors to meet approved eligibility requirements.